aviatesk/JET.jl/docs/src/usages.md

 !!! warning
     They are supposed to be used for testing of JET or some quick check, and you're not expected to use JET in the same Julia session where you "seriously" run your code.
-    This is because JET analysis itself will create code cache, which isn't necessarily same as the code that Julia's naitve compiler does.
+    This is because JET analysis itself will create code cache, which isn't necessarily same as the code that Julia's native compiler does.
 In particular, JET currently disables inlining for reasons and it can have a potent impact on the performance of your code in actual execution.